I Have No Motivation To Do Anything: Am I Depressed?

 According to the AADA (Anxiety And Depression Association of America), depression affects around 1.5 percent of the United States population ages 18 and older in any given year.
 This works out to be approximately 3.3 million American adults.

-If these symptoms sound familiar, you may be suffering from depression.
+If these symptoms sound familiar, you are probably suffering from depression.
 However, many people confuse depression with being unmotivated or even "lazy."
-If you've ever said to yourself: I have no motivation to do anything, then this doesn't necessarily mean you're suffering from depression, despite the symptoms being similar.
-Depression and a lack of motivation are two sides of the same coin somewhat.
-They can overlap without the person who is dealing with either of these issues understanding the differences between them.
+If you've ever said to yourself: I have no motivation to do anything, this doesn't necessarily mean you're suffering from depression, despite the symptoms being similar.
+Depression and a lack of motivation are connected.
+However, they are different.
+They can overlap, and a person who is dealing with either of these issues may not understand the differences between them.